NETFLIX REVIEW 2026

 Some of the best parts of Netflix are not evenly spread across plans.
 If you want the best quality, smoother household viewing, and fewer compromises, you usually have to step up a tier.

-Final Verdict: We are keeping Netflix at 8.9, the same as September.
-It is still the best overall experience and the easiest streamer to rely on, with games and big live moments adding extra value.
-The only thing stopping it from scoring higher is the pricing and tier friction.
+Final Verdict: We are dropping Netflix slightly to 8.8/10.
+It is still the best overall streaming experience and the easiest major service to rely on, with games and live programming adding extra value.
+The only reason it has slipped is that the latest price increase makes the service harder to recommend without hesitation.

 🎬 How We Rate Netflix